bprinty/coda/docs/index.rst

 Introduction:
 =============

-Coda is a file system organizer, originally designed for data scientists who frequently deal with large amounts of heterogeneous data.
-In this age where data are king, being able to efficiently search and label those data is paramount to maintaining productivity.
-Coda provides tools for tagging, aggregating, and searching files. ...
-BLAH ADD MORE.
+Coda is a file system organizer, designed for data scientists who frequently deal with large amounts of heterogeneous data.
+In this age where data rules all, being able to efficiently search and label those data is paramount to maintaining productivity.
+Coda allows you to tag files with arbitrary metadata, so that you can stay organized when managing/analyzing large datasets over time.

+As a quick example of how coda might be useful for organizing an arbitrary dataset, see the following example (see the `Quickstart <./quickstart.html>`_ section for more in-depth documentation):

 .. talk about the principles of coda:
 ..    - files are associated with metadata